Nikon D5500 vs Olympus PEN-F

 Sensor comparison: Nikon D5500 vs Olympus PEN-F

 The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Nikon D5500 features an APS-C sensor and the Olympus PEN-F a Four Thirds sensor.
 The sensor area in the PEN-F is 39 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the D5500 has a native 3:2 aspect ratio, while the one in the PEN-F offers a 4:3 aspect.

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.